arkovia/acts/territories-act-2018.md

 ### Section 1: Introduction
 Australian foreign territories are areas which Australia owns, and retains full Australian jurisdiction.
 Arkovia will not exercise jurisdiction in these areas.

-### Section 2: Territory list
-- Uncomplete

 ### Section 3: Creation of additional territories
-Arkovia may decide to add more Australian foreign territories
+Arkovia may decide to add more Australian foreign territories by a vote in the Genesis Council or by a vote of the Arksembly.

 ### Section 4: Removal of territories
 Arkovia may decide to remove Australian foreign territories